How to put Alexa in pairing mode with another device

 Pair Alexa with Bluetooth headphones, speakers, or TVs

-While it's relatively easy to connect an Echo to your phone, linking other gadgets can be a little trickier.
+While it's relatively easy to connect an Echo to your phone, linking other gadgets requires a slightly different process.
 First, you need to determine how to put the other device into pairing mode.

-For Bluetooth headphones, that could be as easy as popping them out of their case or holding down the pairing button.
-If you want to connect Alexa to a speaker, look for a pairing button on the side or top.
+- For Bluetooth headphones, that could be as easy as popping them out of their case or holding down the pairing button.

 Manage or remove paired devices